 A diverse and active group.
 We represent all facets of nuclear criticality safety, including academics, the Department of Energy, Nuclear Regulatory Commission, contractors, owners and operators of nuclear facilities.
 We include national and international individuals, professionals and students, technical experts and program managers.
 NCSD has over 800 members, yet is small enough to have others know your name and follow your development.

-Nuclear Criticality Safety Professionals Compensation Study (PDF) (October 2016)
+Nuclear Criticality Safety Professionals Compensation Study (PDF) (January 2024)

 News / Upcoming Events

 In 2016 NCSD conducted a salary survey.
 Since that information was getting outdated, we conducted another survey.
 We appreciate all of you who participated.
 Click here to see the survey results.